Sledmine/lua-blam/README.md

 ## Documentation
-As mentioned above lua-blam provides in code documentation, basically by using EmmyLua all the documentation needed can be found via automcompletion of the IDE.
+As mentioned above lua-blam provides in code documentation, basically by using EmmyLua all the documentation needed can be found via autocompletion of the IDE.

 Give a look to the examples folder in this repository for real use cases and examples of how to use implement lua-blam.